Holiday Chalets in the UK

 But if your notion of a relaxing break is rather different, many parks are designed specifically for couples and families who enjoy quieter away-from-it-all surroundings – and where the main attraction is a beautiful setting in the peace of the countryside, or on the coast and away from the main holiday resorts.

 And for those increasing numbers who get their thrills from outdoor activity, there’s a long list of parks which pitch you right into the heart of things.
 Many are located just minutes away from facilities for biking, climbing, pony trekking, sailing and other sports, and a large number of parks themselves provide opportunities for equipment hire.

 Where can I find more information?

 You can browse this website specifically for parks with chalets in the area you are intending to visit.
-There are over 450 such parks in total, so just on the chalet search to begin.
+Just click on the chalet search to begin.